 Advantages and disadvantages of term life insurance

 Term life insurance can provide essential protection for your family.
-It is less expensive than other life insurance options, so you can feel good about the amount of coverage that you can purchase and stay within your budget.
+It is less expensive than other life insurance options.

 The downside of term life insurance is that it isn't a permanent life insurance solution.
 Once the term ends, the coverage ends or the premiums increase dramatically.
 And, the older you are, the more expensive it gets.